mnit-rtmc/iris/docs/user_roles.md

 ### Permissions

 Role *permissions* are a newer feature intended to replace *capabilities* and *privileges*.
 For now, they determine permissions for web access only.
-These are made up of *access*, *resource* and *batch* values.
+Each permission record is made up of *access*, *resource* and *batch* values.

-There are 4 access levels, in increasing permissiveness:
+There are 4 access levels, with increasing permissiveness:

 | Level | Access    | Permissions              |
 |-------|-----------|--------------------------|